Tomivan/would-you-rather-udacity/README.md

 ## Contributing

 This repository is the starter code for *all* Udacity students.
 Therefore, we most likely will not accept pull requests.
 For details, check out [CONTRIBUTING.md](https://github.com/udacity/reactnd-project-would-you-rather-starter/blob/master/CONTRIBUTING.md).

+Here is how you can load the application onto your local machine:

+Install node.js if you do not have it yet.
+It comes with npm(node package manager).
+Make sure that you install node with the PATH variable so you can run node anywhere in your command prompt/terminal.
+Install the react package using this command: npm install -g create-react-app Clone this repo or download it as a zip. if you download this as a zip, you will have to extract the files.
+In your command prompt/terminal, change directory to the project root.
+In order to install, run: npm install to start the react app, run: npm start
+Application will start in your default browser at: localhost:3000